eth_unsubscribe - BNB Smart Chain

 Type: String

-Description: The identifier of the subscription to be terminated.
+Description: The unique identifier for the subscription that needs to be canceled.

 Request Example